swerdloj/Modular-ESP32-ProofOfConcept/README.md

 ### The structure of this program is as follows:

 preamble.h: An include-once header to define core project dependencies/configurations across code base.
-main.cpp: Serves as a psuedo-OS.
+main.cpp: Serves as a process dispatcher.
 Handles control flow and main menu.
 gtft.h: A clunky workaround for Adafruit's TFT library (see gtft.h).
 I would improve this if I had a better understanding of C++.
 modules.h: Simple multi-module include.

-module_xyz.cpp: An application handled by the pOS.
+module_xyz.cpp: An application handled by the dispatcher.
 - Implementation includes a setup function and loop function as defined by the respective header.
+- If a setup function is used, it must be called from the run function before entering the module loop.
 - Modules are expected to handle BUTTON_RETURN events.
-Generally, this means returning from the module loop.
+Generally, this means drawing the main menu and returning from the module loop.